Ministry of Defence

 John Charles David

-Private SD.294 11th Battalion, Royal Sussex Regiment.
+Private SD/294 11th Battalion, Royal Sussex Regiment.
 39th Division.
 Killed in action at Becourt 3 September 1916.
 Next of kin 14, Bronsart Road, Fulham.
 Born in Fulham & enlisted in Eastbourne.
-Commemorated on The Thiepval Memorial.
+No known grave.
+Commemorated on Thiepval Memorial.

 BURTON